JBnkn/WSAA-big-project/README.md

 - <b>artist mbid: </b> Artist [MusicBrainz Identifier](https://musicbrainz.org/), serves as Foreign Key to connect tables

 ## API Endpoints

+- <code>GET /getartists</code>: fetches a list of all artists from the database, ordered by descending playcount
+- <code>POST /createartist</code>: creates a new artist using JSON
+- <code>PUT /artist/\<mbid></code>: updates an existing artist using JSON, requires their unique mbid
+- <code>DELETE /deleteartist/\<mbid></code>: deletes an existing artist, requires their unique mbid
+- <code>GET /topalbums/\<artist></code>: fetches the top 10 albums for specified artist, ordered by descending playcount

 ## Potential Improvements
 - Automation: I could implement a scheduled task using <code>cron</code> to automatically retrieve and update top artists, playcounts, and listener data from the Last.fm API on a monthly basis without need for running <code>lastfm-artists.py</code> manually.